WSU Press Job Postings

 Internship duties may include:

-Acknowledging, logging, and reviewing new book proposals for discussion with the acquisitions editors; sending decline emails as appropriate
+• Reading and evaluating book proposals for discussion with acquisitions editors; recommending books to accept or decline

-Creating new projects and updating entries in a book projects database
+• Creating and updating book project entries in a title management database

-Preparing materials for production, including images, permissions, and final manuscript files
+• Preparing book project materials for production, including images, permissions, and final manuscript files

-Attending Press meetings and events as timing allows
+• Attending Press meetings and events as time allows

-Wayne State University Press publishes 30-40 books per year in African American studies; fairy-tale studies; film, television, and media studies; health humanities; Jewish studies; labor studies; and regional studies: books about the state of Michigan, the city of Detroit, and the Great Lakes region.
-We also publish books of short fiction, creative nonfiction, and poetry written by Michigan authors in our Made in Michigan Writers Series.
-We expect that over the course of the semester, the student intern will become familiar with the process of book publishing at a university press.
+Wayne State University Press publishes 30-40 books per year in Black studies; fairy-tale studies; film, television, and media studies; health humanities; Jewish studies; labor studies; and regional studies: books about the state of Michigan, the city of Detroit, and the Great Lakes region.
+We also publish literary fiction, creative nonfiction, and poetry by Michigan authors in our Made in Michigan Writers Series.
 The internship will be housed in the Books Acquisitions department, with opportunities for meeting and engaging with Editorial, Design, and Production; Marketing; Operations; and Journals.

-Application materials should be sent by email to Senior Editor Marie Sweetman at marie.sweetman [at] wayne.edu.
-Please include a current resume and a cover letter discussing your interest in an internship with Wayne State University Press.
+Application materials may be sent by email to Senior Editor Marie Sweetman at marie.sweetman@wayne.edu.
+Please include a current resume and a cover letter discussing your relevant experience and interest in an internship with Wayne State University Press.